Switzerland in the Eurovision Song Contest 1973: Voting

 Each participating broadcaster appointed two jury members, one aged between 16 and 25 and one aged between 26 and 55, with at least 10 years between their ages.
 They each awarded 1 to 5 points for each song (other than the song from their own country) immediately after it was performed and the votes were collected and counted as soon as they were cast.
-All jury members were located at Villa Louvigny CLT studios, watched the show on television from there, and appeared on screen to confirm their scores after all songs were performed.
+All jury members were located at the CLT studios in Villa Louvigny, watched the show on television from there, and appeared on screen to confirm their scores after all songs were performed.
+The Swiss jury members were Paola del Medico and Yor Milano.